Olaminiyi/Project-20/README.md

 To deploy many small applications such as web **front-end, web-backend, processing jobs, monitoring, logging solutions**, etc, some of the applications will require various OS and runtimes of different versions and conflicting dependencies – in such case you would need to spin up serves for each group of applications with the exact `OS/runtime/dependencies `requirements.
 When it scales out to tens/hundreds and even thousands of applications, this approach becomes very tedious and challenging to maintain.

-Also, when a developer develops an application and sends the application to another developer or DevOps Engineer in the software development team, there is always a problem where the code runs on the developer's computer but doesnt work on the computer of the team member.
+Also, when a developer develops an application and sends the application to another developer or DevOps Engineer in the software development team, there is always a problem where the code runs on the developer's computer but doesnt work on the computer of the team member

 **SOLUTION:**